 # Whether monthly interest can be automatically deposited into Post Office RD?

 No, it will not be deposited automatically.
-The interest of MIS will be deposited to post office savings account.
-From there, you can deposit to RD account.
+The interest of MIS will be deposited to a post office savings account.
+From there, you can deposit to the RD account.

 # How to open the Post Office Monthly Income Scheme or MIS?